 Click to Read an ExcerptCollapse the Excerpt

-Dmitri stood next to his truck, waiting.
+Dmitri stood next to his truck, shivering.
 He didn’t have to wait long.
-After only a few seconds, the younger man stalked out of Mac’s, looked around and quickly spotted him.
-Then he was coming at Dmitri as if drawn to him.
+After only a few seconds, the stranger stalked out of Mac’s, looked around, and then he was coming at Dmitri as if drawn to him.

 He willed his legs to stop shaking.
-He didn’t know what was going on.
-What he knew amounted to this: this guy had met him on the ice tonight, had collided with him on purpose, several times, had spoken to him.
+He didn’t know what the fuck was going on.
+What he did know amounted to this: this guy had met him on the ice tonight, had collided with him on purpose, several times, and had spoken to him.
 Had raised the small hairs on his neck.
 Had raised other parts as well.

 Those eyes met his now, close.
 Sensual, expressive lips were forming words.

 Which almost made him laugh.
-Yeah, right.
-Like this guy next to him was remotely interested in the kinds of books he wrote.
+Right, like this guy next to him was remotely interested in the kinds of books he wrote.
 Or even old enough to have read the last one he’d published.

 He gulped greedily at the cold air outside the truck.
-Slamming the door shut—it was the only way to get it to latch these days—he reached into the bed to pull out his duffel.
+Slamming the door shut, he reached into the bed to pull out his duffel.
 A sudden presence at his side stilled him.

 Dmitri looked sideways at him.
-He couldn’t make out the man’s features in the cloud-covered moonlight, only the more luminescent shapes of his teeth.
+He couldn’t make out the guy’s features in the cloud-covered moonlight, only the more luminescent shapes of his teeth.
 “Who are you?”

 “Who are you?”